-Sam Schaffter is leading research in RNA computation and metrology for engineering biology in the Cellular Engineering Group at NIST.
-His recent work focuses on moving strand displacement circuits developed for DNA computing from the test tube to living cells.
+Sam Schaffter is the lead scientist for RNA Synthetic Biology in the Cellular Engineering Group at NIST.
+His recent work focuses on moving nucleic acid strand displacement circuits developed for DNA computing from the test tube to living cells.
 Current DNA-based circuits are single use, suffer from degradation in cells, and cannot be easily genetically encoded, limiting their practical applications.
 Sam’s research focuses on developing transcriptionally encoding RNA-based strand displacement circuits, equivalent to those developed in DNA computing, that can be genetically encoded and operated continuously in cells.
 These circuits could be programmed to recognize complex differential gene expression patterns in real-time inside cells, potentially enabling a new class of living measurement systems.
+To support the development of this, and other RNA biotechnologies, the RNA Synthetic Biology team also develops measurements for characterizing RNA across different environments, from in vitro transcription to cell-free expression systems to living cells.

 POSTDOCTORAL RESEARCH OPPORTUNITIES